 What kind of bandaging do your artists offer?

 We have a few different bandaging options available.
 Our most used and best option is second skin adhesive bandaging.
 Our artists use a few different brands but the most common is 3M Tegaderm.
 While this bandaging is hypoallergenic, occasionally clientele will react to it if they are particularly prone to reactions to adhesive bandaging.

-In addition, we also have absorbant pads and self-adherent wrap (similar to what is used in vet offices on your pets) and/or paper medical tape available.
+In addition, we also have absorbent pads and self-adherent wrap (similar to what is used in vet offices on your pets) and/or paper medical tape available.